microsoft/pai/rest-server/README.md

     {
       "code": "NoVirtualClusterError",
-      "message": "Virtual cluster ... is not found."
+      "message": "Virtual cluster $vcname is not found."
     }
     ```